 Beacon Hill Supporting and serving Alaska’s children in foster care and those at risk of entering foster care.
 Programs include Safe Families for Children, their Family Support and Visiting Center in Anchorage, home-like family contact space in Mat-Su; family contact best practice training and coaching, Foster Well online communities and the Heart Gallery of Alaska.

 Also check out the ACRF Training Calendars for Listing of Other Events

-Palmer/Wasilla Foster and Adoptive Parent Support Group meets the third Thursday of each month.
-Check out our Southcentral Training Calendar for the next meeting location and time.
-For more information, please contact Donna (907-570-4412 or Laurie 907-738-0054).
+Statewide Foster and Adoptive Parent Support Group meets the third Thursday of each month via zoom.
+Check out our Virtual Training Calendar for the next meeting location and time.
+Contact ACRF at email@example.com to get more information on joining this support group.

-Grandparent Support Groups in Alaska The Grandfamilies Network has regular support groups and activities for grandparents who are raising their grandchildren, including grandparents providing foster care to a grandchild.
+Kinship Family Support The Kinship Family Program through Volunteers of America has regular support groups and activities for Alaskans who are caring for family members.
 (907-522-9866 or visit www.voaak.org for more information).

-Alaska Adoptive and Foster Moms is a closed group open to families in Alaska.
+Alaska Adoptive and Foster Parents is a closed group open to families in Alaska.